UPDATE 3/20/18: Visitor center hours and seasonal opening dates updated throughout.

 - Biking – If the carriage roads are closed during the spring thaw, you can bike the Park Loop Road or, if you dare, up the Cadillac Summit Road.
 Follow the rules of the road, and bike in the direction of traffic, even on the one-way section of the Park Loop Road.

 - Visiting gardens – The Wild Gardens of Acadia, a partnership of the Friends of Acadia and Acadia National Park, is the only garden within the boundaries of the park, at the Sieur de Monts entrance.
 Here, you can see a microcosm of Acadia’s plant habitats, from mixed woods to meadows, beach to mountain.
 The best time to visit the garden is after the plant labels are put up in May, to help identify the flora.
-Other gardens in area communities include Asticou Azalea Garden, open May 1, and Thuya Garden, open late May, in Northeast Harbor; and Charlotte Rhoades Park and Butterfly Garden, with volunteers available Thursday mornings, beginning in mid-April, to share information about the garden and butterfly activity, in Southwest Harbor.
+Other gardens in area communities include Asticou Azalea Garden, open in May, and Thuya Garden, open in May, in Northeast Harbor; and Charlotte Rhoades Park and Butterfly Garden in Southwest Harbor, with volunteers available Thursday mornings beginning in mid-April, to share information about the garden and butterfly activity, and opening daily in mid-May.
 And if you want to head off searching for plants on your own, an invaluable field guide is “The Plants of Acadia National Park,” by Glen Mittelhauser, Linda Gregory, Sally Rooney, and Jill Weber.
 (NOTE: See sidebar for information about Amazon.com links on this Web site)

 As the snow melts, the days get longer and the temperatures rise, hope springs eternal for springtime in Acadia National Park.